Separation and divorce

 Ask the mediator if he or she participates in the subsidized family mediation program set up by the Ministère de la Justice du Québec.

-If so, you could receive a certain number of free mediation hours.
-The mediator will charge you for any additional hours at the regulated hourly rate of $110, plus tax.
+If so, you could receive a certain number of free family mediation hours.
+The mediator will charge you for any additional hours at the regulated hourly rate of $130, plus tax.

 If the mediator doesn’t participate in the program, you’ll have to pay the fees the mediator charges you.
 If that’s the case, ask about the mediator’s fees, because they can vary.